woxane/Third-Assignment-Hogwarts/README.md

 ## Submission ⌛

-The deadline for submitting your code is Thursday, March 14 (24th of Esfand).
+The deadline for submitting your code is Tuesday, March 19 (29th of Esfand).

 ## Resources 📚